Codecademy/docs/content/css/concepts/anatomy/anatomy.md

 ![Inline Style Anatomy](https://raw.githubusercontent.com/Codecademy/docs/main/media/css-anatomy-2.png)

-In the ruleset example above, the initial `p` is a selector that can is applied to any and every valid instance of that element.
+In the ruleset example above, the initial `p` is a selector that can be applied to any and every valid instance of that element.
 Selectors possess a wide range of specificity, including:

 - General selection by HTML element-name.
 - Specific `class` and `id` selectors for elements.